thurgarion2/ML_project_2/README.md

 ## Notebooks

-We provide multiple notebooks containing codes specific to each experiements :
+We provide multiple notebooks containing codes specific to each experiements.
+We don't have a final model as we find that the dataset is not really suitable to predict the reaction of the mouse.

 1. Exploratory analysis:
    [`src/exploratory_analysis.ipynb`](https://github.com/thurgarion2/ML_project_2/blob/master/src/exploratory_analysis.ipynb)